Romok1/dareyio-project-1/project11.md

 **SOLUTIONS:**
 1. I ran the ssh-agent and ssh-add command again to keep the process running on the servers.

-**DRAWBACK:** The terminal I was using to access these servers must remain open, one it's closed or I exit the session/log out, the process is terminated and each host becomes unreachable again (PERMISSION DENIED). `NOT AS EFFECTIVE`
+**DRAWBACK:** The terminal I was using to access these servers must remain open, once it's closed or I exit the session/log out, the process is terminated and each host becomes unreachable again (PERMISSION DENIED). `NOT AS EFFECTIVE`

 NFS SERVER
 -------------
 > I did this part all over again for the target hosts: